ArchipelagoMW/Archipelago/docs/network protocol.md

 | text | str | A descriptive message of the problem at hand |

 ##### PacketProblemType
-PacketProblemType indicates the type problem that was detected in the faulty packet, the known problem types are below but others maybe added in the future
+PacketProblemType indicates the type problem that was detected in the faulty packet, the known problem types are below but others may be added in the future.

 | Type | Notes |
 | ---- | ----- |